 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £0.85m for every year that useful lives had to be reduced.
+It is estimated that the annual depreciation charge for all PPE Assets excluding Dwellings would increase by £2.05m for every year that useful lives had to be reduced.